Spokane, Portland and Seattle 700: Display at Oaks Pioneer Park

-1990 to present
+Excursion service

-Although it's the third largest steam locomotive still in operation and expensive to run and insure, the 700 has managed a number of excursions since its restoration on May 15, 1990, including an historic doubleheader with SP 4449 from Portland, Oregon to Wishram, Washington and back during the 2005 National Railway Historical Society national convention and a 2002 "Steam across Montana" from Sandpoint, Idaho to Billings, Montana and back.
-In the Spring of 2001, the 700 ran a special excursion called the "Homecoming" excursion that ran over the original SP&S mainline through the Columbia River Gorge and lasted 4 days from Portland all the way to Spokane WA.
-The 700 lead the train solo almost the entire trip.
-At one point during the excursion, it started having mechanical issues and BNSF 6308, an EMD SD40-2 locomotive which would also end up being preserved, was taken off of the train it was on and helped the 700 the rest of the way.
-The excursion ended as a result of a derailment between the tool car and the power car.
+Although it's one of the largest steam locomotive still in operation and expensive to run and insure, the 700 has managed a number of excursions since its restoration on May 15, 1990, including an historic doubleheader with SP 4449 from Portland, Oregon to Wishram, Washington and back during the 2005 National Railway Historical Society national convention and a 2002 "Steam across Montana" from Sandpoint, Idaho to Billings, Montana and back.
+In the Spring of 2001, the 700 ran a special excursion called the "Homecoming" excursion that ran over the original SP&S mainline through the Columbia River Gorge and lasted 4-days from Portland, all the way to Spokane, WA and return.
+The 700 led the train solo almost the entire trip.
+At one point during the excursion, it started having mechanical issues and BNSF #6308, an EMD SD40-2 locomotive which would also end up being preserved, was taken off of the train it was on and helped the 700 the rest of the way.
+The excursion ended, as a result of a derailment between the tool car and the power car.
 The lead trucks on the power car caused the derailment to occur ending the excursion abruptly.
-It also was disguised as Northern Pacific #2668 in 1992 for the Northern Pacific Rail Historical Society's convention, as the SP&S E-1 design is identical to the NP A-3 class, other than the SP&S' Northerns burned oil, while the NP's burned coal.
+It also was disguised as Northern Pacific #2668 (the next number available after the A-3's numbering class ended, which was 2660–2667) in 1992 for the Northern Pacific Rail Historical Society's convention, as the SP&S E-1 design is identical to the NP A-3 class, other than that the SP&S' Northerns burned oil, while the NP's burned coal.

-The 700 was added to the National Register of Historic Places on January 25, 2006, as the Spokane, Portland and Seattle Railway Steam Locomotive.
+The No. 700 was added to the National Register of Historic Places on January 25, 2006, as the Spokane, Portland and Seattle Railway Steam Locomotive.

 Disposition and maintenance

-Until June 2012, the 700 and its two companions resided at the Brooklyn Roundhouse.
+Until June 2012, the No. 700 and its two companions resided at the Union Pacific Brooklyn Roundhouse.
 The City of Portland was leasing the roundhouse from its owner, Union Pacific Railroad (UP), but after the railroad announced plans to demolish the roundhouse to allow expansion of the yard, the engines needed to find a new home.
-The Oregon Rail Heritage Foundation, with significant support from the City of Portland, raised funds for a new restoration and visitor center adjacent to the Oregon Museum of Science and Industry to provide the city's steam locomotives with a permanent and publicly accessible home before the closure of the roundhouse.
+The Oregon Rail Heritage Foundation, with significant support from the City of Portland, raised funds for a new restoration and visitor center down the street from the Oregon Museum of Science and Industry to provide the city's steam locomotives with a permanent and publicly accessible home before the closure of the roundhouse.